Iran: New Rounds of Protest Hits Shahrekord as the Water Crisis Worsens - StopFundamentalism

 Thousands of people from Chaharmahal and Bakhtiari Provinces demonstrated in Shahrekord, the provincial capital, on November 22, 2021, for the second day in a row to protest the shortage of water and the clerical regime’s plundering practices.

-Protestors marched from Revolution Square to the Governor’s Office, where they assembled the day before yesterday.
+Protestors marched from Revolution Square to the Governor’s Office, where they assembled.
 “Bakhtiari dies, will not accept humiliation,” “Beware of when we pick up our guns,” “Shame on the state radio and television [for censoring news of our protests],” “Lorestan, Khuzestan (provinces) support our protests,” “Chaharmahal and Bakhtiari people will not allow their water to be taken away,” and “The shameless officials plundered the water” were among the chants heard during the demonstration The protestors promised to keep demonstrating in the coming days until their demands were met.

-#Iran Protests – #Shahrekord’ s uprising to protest the lack of water.
-Protesters chant: “Bakhtiari dies, does not accept humiliation”. @Maryam_Rajavi hailed people of Shahrekord who rose up in the wake of protests in #Isfahan against the regime’s plunder of water resources. pic.twitter.com/fwVsy2Seel

 Iran is currently experiencing one of the worst droughts in its history.
 The government claims that is due to the decrease in rainfalls, however, according to environmental experts, it all points to the mullahs’ management of the natural resources.